moss0/SuperMassiveGamesClientBrief/README.md

 - Highlight any tools, frameworks, or techniques used, and explain how they contributed to the implementation.
 - Include screenshots, diagrams, or code snippets where relevant to showcase your progress.

+I started by creating the camera system.
+I wanted to make it modular so the designers could reuse it with ease.
+At first I tried to make the camera itself

 ### New Approaches
 - Detail any innovative or new approaches you explored during the project.
 - Explain why these approaches were chosen and how they differ from standard practices.